 The majority of auto fires begin in the engine compartment – where most of the working parts of the car are.
 Although there is a firewall between the engine and the passengers in the car, this protective barrier only allows the vehicle’s occupants a little time to escape to safety.
 The firewall does not stop noxious fumes from injuring those in the car or a subsequent explosion.
 The heat of the engine fire itself can spread the fire to the main body of the car.

-Post-collision fuel fed fires can cause horrible injuries and incredible suffering.
+Post-collision fuel-fed fires can cause horrible injuries and incredible suffering.
 Many of these fires are needless and can be prevented.
 A safe automobile design minimizes the risk of fuel fed fires by providing adequate protection to both the fuel tank and the fuel system.

-Fuel tank design defects and defects in placement of fuel tanks can cause a tank to rupture and leak during a collision.
+Fuel tank design defects and defects in the placement of fuel tanks can cause a tank to rupture and leak during a collision.
 The safest location for a fuel tank is between the two axles.
 Vehicles with fuel tanks mounted behind the rear axle are more vulnerable in rear impacts.

 Other than fuel tank location, design defects in trucks or automobiles may include tank design, including materials, inadequate fuel line materials, fuel lines without safety valves, and defective fuel filler necks.
 In addition, manufacturers must ensure a “safe environment” for fuel tanks.
 In other words, there should not be exposed bolts, screws or objects that can easily puncture a gas tank following a collision or accident.

 Defective fuel systems in cars and large trucks can lead to deadly fires and explosions in an accident.
-If you or a loved one has been injured in a post-collision fuel-fed fire, the experienced California auto fire lawyers at the Liljegren Law Group are here to help you explore your legal options.
+If you or a loved one has been injured in a post-collision fuel-fed fire, the experienced California car fire injury lawyers at the Liljegren Law Group are here to help you explore your legal options.

 Nationally, car fires have annually decreased since peaking in 1988 with 459,000 vehicle fires.
 That is until 2014 when car fires saw their first spike in over a decade, increasing by 3,500 fires from 2013.
 Last year continued the new upward trend by 6,500.
 On the contrary, injuries and fatalities remained rather consistent over the years.
 For example, 1999 recorded 345,000 car fires resulting in 450 deaths and 1,600 injuries while 2015 recorded just 174,000 fires with 445 deaths and 1,550 injuries.